How to Read A Pay Stub – Information, Earnings & Deductions

 Why Do You Need To Understand Wage Deductions?

 Any errors in your deductions are your responsibility to report.
-The last you thing you want is for an error to be repeated through several pay periods.
-If you have questions about any of the information listed on your pay stub, be sure to contact your HR or payroll provider.
+The last thing you want is for an error to be repeated through several pay periods.
+If you have questions about any of the information listed on your pay stub, be sure to contact your payroll provider.

 A pay stub also lists gross and net income to-date.
 This means you know exactly how much money you are taking home.
 This allows you to accurately and confidently plan your monthly and yearly budgets.